debugloop/telescope-undo.nvim/README.md

 # telescope-undo.nvim
-Search and browse your buffers' undo trees.
+Visualize your undo tree and fuzzy-search changes in it.
 For those days where committing early and often doesn't work out.

 ![screenshot](https://user-images.githubusercontent.com/4604331/208297854-df5a104a-2fc1-4411-9f5f-5e40454d8dac.png)

 ## Usage

-After invoking `telescope-undo` you can browse the undo tree in a graphical representation by using telescope's `move_selection_next/previous` actions.
+After invoking `telescope-undo` you can browse the current buffer's undo tree in a text-based tree representation by using telescope's `move_selection_next/previous` actions.
 These are mapped to arrow keys or `<C-n>,<C-p>` by default.
-Inserted text is fuzzy matched against the additions and deletions in each undo state in your undo tree.
-The previewer will show the diff with some context according to your `scrolloff` value.
+Inserted text is fuzzy matched against the additions and deletions in each undo state in your undo tree and the finder will limit the results accordingly.
+While this obviously breaks the tree visuals, you can freely search in your undo states.
+The previewer will always show the diff of the current selection with some context according to your `scrolloff` value.

 If you have found the undo state you were looking for, you can use `<C-cr>` to revert to that state.
-If you'd rather not change your whole buffer, you can use `<cr>` or `<S-cr>` to yank the additions or deletions of this undo state into your default buffer.
+If you'd rather not change your whole buffer, you can use `<cr>` to yank the additions of this undo state into your default register (use `<S-cr>` to yank the deletions).

-Invoke it using:
+Invoke using:

 ```viml
 :Telescope undo